 By sheer force of will I shunned away all my thoughts and desires and found myself back in my sky prison.
 Paraxis was waiting for my answer.
 Keeping my mind clear, as Iatael taught me, I made a step forward, then another one and another one… I picked up Iatael’s sword from the spot where the heap of still-smoking armor lay.
 The hot metal burned my hands to blisters.
 But I wasn’t thinking about that.
 I approached Paraxis and looked straight into his huge yellow eyes.

-Though I made an effort to hide my thoughts, the dragon guessed.
+Though, I made an effort to hide my thoughts, the dragon guessed.
 I also understood that he knew what I was going to do.
 I would definitely burn right there, but Sparkle was faster and attacked the dragon’s amber eye.
 Paraxis was distracted for a moment, trying to shake the little animal off his head and kill it with one click of his mighty jaws.
 At that moment I jumped forward and stuck Iatael’s sword between the steel plates of his armor.
 Paraxis roared in fury and pushed away from the rock with a wide wing stroke.
 Still clutching the sword hilt, I hang on the monster’s chest.
 The dragon’s blood was spilling from the deep wound in hot spurts, washing over my hands and face.

 – How do you like my answer, old-born?!
 Do you enjoy it?!

-I don’t remember what else I screamed at him.
+I don’t remember what else I screamed to him.
 Paraxis was flying with difficulty, staggering from side to side.
 Sharp mountain peaks and bottomless chasms passed under us with amazing speed.
 He was trying to throw me off his chest with various air stunts.
 He didn’t manage to do it right away.
 He was definitely descending, and on his way he scraped a cliff edge and sent stones raining down.
 After hitting another rock everything blurred before my eyes and my fingers just let go.

 Elia looked at her companions inquiringly: